Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Naturally, the question is:

 They are more than twice as expensive as most high-end smart bike trainers.
-So, isn’t it just better to put your bike into a bike trainer or buy a used bike and smart trainer?
+So, isn’t it just better to put your bike into a bike trainer or buy a used bike and a smart trainer?

+Well, as always, it depends.
+Smart bikes are more sophisticated, creating an ultimate platform for indoor training.
 One of the biggest benefits of smart bikes is that they are super quiet, so you won’t disturb your household members.

+They allow for easy fit adjustments.
+So, for example, if you have a partner who also wants to train indoors, you can adjust the fit.
 They are also suitable for beginners who don’t have a bike or a bike trainer because smart bikes are an “out of the box” solution.

 So, although smart bikes are costly, their price is justifiable for a certain group of people.
 At this point, you should already have a clear idea of whether they suit you.